metauni/metauni.github.io/praxis/index.md

 Antics give a way of distracting some part of your mind that is itching to do something, in a way that isn't disruptive (and actually is in some strange way constructive) and is sufficiently in-context that the other part of your mind can continue to focus.

-We started running events in Roblox in 2020 due to COVID lockdowns in Melbourne, Australia.
-To our surprise we found that we actually enjoyed it, especially as compared to events in Zoom.
-It still isn't clear to us exactly *why* it is better, but here are some ideas:

-> I really keenly feel that the 3d world adds a new dimension to the social interaction (since you are fixed in space in Zoom, I guess it actually adds three new dimensions).
-Just the fact that I can stand next to someone, even without saying a word, is a kind of connection that is really lacking in Zoom.
-Roblox events feel much more socially natural to me than video calls do (even without video).
-Imagine an in-person meeting, but instead of being free to move physically, you are strapped into a chair with your head facing forward.
-All of the other attendees have the same constraints.
-You proceed to inject your discussion into one another.
-That's what Zoom feels like in comparison to Roblox. -- a student

 ## Rhythm

 The illusion of being physically present in a virtual space is a powerful tool.
 It is desirable to have regular prompts to "re-enter" the illusion of being physically present.
 E.g. the boards come in sets, and we have developed a habit of exiting orbcam to move our character to the next set of boards and then re-entering orbcam.
 It's not a coincidence I think that the board climbing in the screenshot started shortly after one of those transitions - it's almost an invitation to engage your brain for a bit in the illusion of moving around.